Gaelchultúr offers a range of courses throughout the year. Click on a course title below to find out more about that course.

 • give comprehensive answers, at a high standard, to questions which are frequently posed in the oral exam;

 • give grammatically correct answers;

 • make use of the wide range of online facilities now available through Irish.

 The course is suitable for those who have studied Irish at school, perhaps a good number of years ago, who understand a great deal of the language, but have had few opportunities to use it in recent years.
 Although the emphasis is on developing speaking and listening skills, students also have the opportunity to read and write the language.
 Grammar is taught in context, as it is required.

 Participants will also have access to an online course on Gaelchultúr’s e-learning website, ranganna.com, as soon as they register.
 Click here to try that course for free.

 The autumn course will commence the week beginning 25 September 2017 and classes will be available in Dublin, in Carlow and in Cork.
 Participants will attend one class per week, between 7.00 – 9.00 p.m., for ten weeks.

 These part-time programmes, the first of their kind, will help public sector employees communicate more effectively through Irish and add to their spoken language skills.
 The courses will give the employees an opportunity to learn specialised language pertaining to their work and to gain a recognised qualification at the same time.

 The intensive course focuses on grammatical accuracy, writing style and translation skills.
 There’s also an emphasis on the technological resources available in Irish, including those available online.
 Most of the programme is conducted online but participants also attend classroom sessions in Gaelchultúr’s headquarters in Dublin on four Saturdays during the course.
-The following are the dates for the classroom-based sessions in summer 2017:
+The following are the dates for the classroom-based sessions in autumn 2017: